HPC meets interactive Data Science and Machine Learning

 - Singularity containers

-(runs as normal user, GPU, Ethernet and Infiband support) - Anaconda Environments
+(runs as normal user, GPU, Ethernet and Infiniband support) - Anaconda Environments

 (easy updates, project / user specific environments) - Built-in matching between GPU driver and ML/DL tools